minhnbnguyen/DATA-332/README.md

 ### Data Management Systems Design and Development

 ## Introduction
-Welcome to the **DATA 332** repository!
+Welcome to my **DATA 332** repository!
 This repository contains the projects and assignments completed for the **Management Information Systems II: Data Management Systems Design and Development** course at Augustana College.
 The class focuses on analyzing business processes, data modeling, and developing database applications using **R, RStudio, and Microsoft Office tools**.

 ## Course Overview
 This course covers: